livecycle/preevy/site/docs/docker-extension.md

   ![Livecycle Docker Extension](https://github.com/Pradumnasaraf/candy/assets/51878265/a624018b-0261-46f6-94eb-b32fe1e019f7)

   If are having any issues or want to give feedback, you can join the [Livecycle Community](https://community.livecycle.io) on Slack.

+Also, you can check out the video below for a step-by-step guide how to use Deploy to the cloud feature.

+<p align="center"><iframe width="816" height="480" src="https://www.youtube.com/embed/bslCiIkWQ5A?si=1_Mqt0tUdlOic0Bi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>

 ## FAQ